CPT Violation, Mirror World and Implications for Baryon Asymmetry: Abstract

 \section{Abstract}

 We propose a novel model in which the Universe is created as a pair of coordinate-reversed counterparts, forming a globally CPT-symmetric system that permits local CPT violations within each sector.
-This framework naturally introduces a mirror universe with opposite chiralities and reversed microscopic time coordinates, providing a geometric interpretation of time reversal without relying on initial–final state interchange.
+This framework naturally introduces a mirror universe with opposite chiralities and reversed microscopic time coordinates, providing a geometric interpretation of time reversal without relying on initial-final state interchange.
 We investigate the consequences of local CPT violation in each universe, which induces a mass difference between the real inflaton and anti-inflaton fields.
-Such an asymmetry can modify reheating temperatures and naturally generate the observed matter–antimatter asymmetry in both universes.
+Such an asymmetry can modify reheating temperatures and naturally generate the observed matter-antimatter asymmetry in both universes.

 5mm

 PACS numbers: 11.30.Er; 95.35.+d; 12.60.-i; 98.80.Cq

 2mm